munechika-koyo/cherab_inversion/docs/source/api.rst

 API Reference
 =============

-Here we show the list of top sub-packages.
-They are available in the same namespace `cherab.inversion`.
+Here we show the list of functionality available in the `cherab.inversion` package.

 .. currentmodule:: cherab.inversion